Eein/blisterv2-padtest/README.md

 ```

 ### PS3 Controller plugged into USB port
-Controller does not activate/work - looks for bluetooth
+Perfect Mapping on (4b40567)- Controller does not register as analog

 ### PS4 Controller plugged into USB port
 Perfect Mapping - Controller does not register as analog